91dns/pinelog/README.md

 #[tokio::main]
 async fn main() {
-    // Initialize the asynchronous logger with minimum log level and no log file Pinelog::init_async(LogLevel::INFO, None).await;

-    // Initialize the asynchronous logger with minimum log level and a log file
+    // Initialize the asynchronous logger with settings from a TOML file Pinelog::init_async("settings.toml").await;
-    // Pinelog::init_async(LogLevel::WARN, Some("async_logfile.log")).await;

     async_info!("This is an async info message").await;
     async_warn!("This is an async warning message").await;